magenta-aps/OpenDESK/documentation/getting-started-guide.md

 ```
 You should see a list of files ready for adding.
 It should look a little like this:
 ```
-On branch develop
+On branch yourBrancName
-Your branch is up-to-date with 'origin/develop'.
+Your branch is up-to-date with 'origin/yourBrancName'.

 Changes not staged for commit:
   (use "git add <file>..." to update what will be committed)